Aiden-Curry/Youtube-Clone/DEPLOY_NOW.md

 ### Build Error: "turbo.createProject is not supported"

 **Solution:**
+- This has been fixed by using Next.js 15 instead of 16
 - Verify build command is: `npm run build`
-- Check `package.json` has: `"build": "next build --webpack"`
+- If issue persists, check `package.json` has: `"next": "^15.1.0"`
-- Clear cache and redeploy

 ### "Website not found" or "Failed to fetch"